KNFullStack/KN-Fitness/README.md

   * contact form and a map showing the gym's location
   * footer containing links to the gym's social media pages.
 ### Colors
-The main colors for the website are black, white and #B91546.
+The main colors for the website are black (#000000), white (#FFFFFF) and #B91546.
+### Typography
+### Images
+### Wireframes
+Wireframes can be found in the "assets" folder.
+It contains a design for the desktop and mobile version of the website.
+See links for PDF's below:
+1. mobile
+2. desktop

+### Design Deviations
+## Limitations

 ### Screenshots

+# http://techsini.com/multi-mockup/index.php replace images below with this.
 Here are some example screenshots of the website's landing page on desktop and in mobile view.
   * Desktop: ![Landing Page Desktop](/assets/images/landing-page-desktop.png)
   * Mobile - Portrait: